 - Sensitivities to dairy can contribute to inflammation and infertility in the absence of symptoms

 Need more support with diet for fertility?

 Because dietary recommendations are based on each individual case, it is best to talk your Naturopathic Doctor or Nutritionist about what may be the best option for you.
-At Awaken Life, we offer dietary support and food sensitivity testing to help you optimize your chances and achieve your health goals.
+At Awaken Life, I offer dietary support and food sensitivity testing to help you optimize your chances and achieve your health goals.

 - Cramer, D. W., Xu, H., & Sahi, T. (1994).
 Adult Hypolactasia, Milk Consumption, and Age-specific Fertility.
 American Journal of Epidemiology, 139(3), 282-289.

 - Afeiche, M., Gaskins, A., Williams, P., Toth, T., Wright, D., Hauser, R., & Chavarro, J. (2014).
 Dairy intake in women and in vitro fertilization outcomes.
 Fertility and Sterility, 102(3).

 - Wise, L. A., Wesselink, A. K., Mikkelsen, E. M., Cueto, H., Hahn, K. A., Rothman, K. J., . . .
 Hatch, E. E. (2016).
 Dairy intake and fecundability in 2 preconception cohort studies.
 The American Journal of Clinical Nutrition, 105(1), 100-110

 - Chavarro, J., Rich-Edwards, J., Rosner, B., & Willett, W. (2007).
 A prospective study of dairy foods intake and anovulatory infertility.
 Human Reproduction, 22(5), 1340-1347.